breatfr/kindroid/README.md

 Put [Kindroid](https://kindroid.ai/) on whole page for screen with width 990px and more and add customisations features.
 ## Preview
 ![Preview](https://raw.githubusercontent.com/breatfr/kindroid/main/preview%20v3.xx.jpg)
-Don't take care of this chat, i create it only to make the screenshot :)

 Changelog
 - https://discord.com/channels/1116127115574779905/1195415564101886102